pmaggio15/skinstric-ai-platform/README.md

 Production grade AI skin analysis platform built from the ground up with a focus on clean architecture, performance optimization, and polished user experience.

+**Note:** This repository demonstrates the frontend architecture and user experience of the Skinstric platform.
+The production skin-analysis models and backend services are private and not included.

 🔗 **Live Demo:** [skinstric-red.vercel.app](https://skinstric-red.vercel.app/)

 ---